batuzunoglu/efr32-mlx90640-flame-detector/readme.md

 * **Sensor Errors (Init Fail, Read Error):** Double-check I2C wiring (`SDA`/`SCL` swap is common, ensure `VCC`/`GND` are correct).
 Verify the I2C pins configured in the `I2CSPM` component settings match the hardware connections (`PC04`/`PC05` for `I2CSPM` instance `sensor` if using defaults).
 * **TFLM Errors (Allocation/Ops):** Increase `TENSOR_ARENA_SIZE` in `firmware/flame_detector/app.cpp` if you get allocation errors during `AllocateTensors()`.
 Ensure all required TensorFlow Lite ops (e.g., `AddFullyConnected`, `AddRelu`, `AddLogistic`) are registered in `init_ml_model` in `app.cpp` - match these to the layers used in your Keras model.
 * **Build Errors:** Ensure all required SDK components listed in the `.slcp` file are installed via Simplicity Studio (`Install` button).
 Check that model C files (`.cc`, `.h`) are correctly located within the project view and part of the build.
-Ensure C++ support is enabled if using `.cpp` files.
+Ensure C++ support is enabled if using `.cpp` files. ies, code snippets, or tutorials that were helpful.)*

-## License

-*(Optional: Add your chosen license here, e.g., MIT, Apache 2.0.
-You should also add a LICENSE file to the repository.)*

-This project is licensed under the [NAME OF LICENSE] License - see the `LICENSE` file for details.

-## Acknowledgments

-*(Optional: Mention any libraries, code snippets, or tutorials that were helpful.)*
 * Melexis for the MLX90640 sensor.
 * Silicon Labs for the EFR32MG24 and Simplicity Studio.
 * The TensorFlow Lite Micro team.